 Just like witches in the Wizard of Oz, there are good links and bad links.
 Good links help us zip around and get to a specific page or location on the web faster (Thanks Glenda!).
 But hackers make use of links as well and can route you somewhere not so pleasant.
 Think flying evil monkeys.
 So they figure, if they can make a fake link look legit, you will think “Glenda” and click, but then it really goes to a malicious phishing fake-out website.
 And, as we’ll see in a second, malicious websites are a great way to deliver ransomware.

 The Internet is a wonderful place with a wide variety of different websites, but it does remind us of cloud cuckoo land as well.
 We’d love it to be all rainbows and unicorns, but the ability to stand up a website and register a domain is easy and cheap, so cybercriminals have used a host of means to create, well, a lot of grey space between good sites and bad sites.
 Even a legitimate webpage that’s been compromised can give you a nasty ransomware infection just by stopping by to browse for chotchkies.

-The worst of the lot are full on phishing websites.
-These sites are set up by hackers in the hope of compromising innocent bystanders who happen to surf on by when on the web.
-They are often cleverly designed, and look high end like a legitimate website.
+The worst of the lot is full-on phishing websites.
+These sites are set up by hackers in the hope of compromising innocent bystanders who happen to surf while on the web.
+They are often cleverly designed and look high-end like a legitimate website.
 Why set up a phishing site?
 Well, they can be used for a variety of purposes.